 Proposition 411: Half-Cent Sales Extension for Streets

 The City of Tucson asked voters to extend the existing temporary half-cent sales tax for an additional 10 years.
-This extension will not increase the City’s current sales tax rate of 2.6%.
+This extension does not increase the City’s current sales tax rate of 2.6%.
 The funds collected through the half-cent sales tax over the 10-year period will be used solely for neighborhood street improvements and systemwide street safety projects.